duuusen/touchbar-coffebutton/README.md

 # Setup
 - Go to user/library/messages/chat.db-wal
-- Search for the "Coffee!" chat
+- Open and search for the "Coffee!" chat
 - Replace "InsertChatIDHere" with the ChatID (see screenshots below)
 - Run Script for example via BetterTouchTool Button